mike-solomon/mike-solomon.github.io/_posts/2021-03-11-why-i-switched-to-anki-from-quizlet.md

 - Is free for use on the computer and the mobile app is only $25 for lifetime use.
 - Has a _ton_ of community support.
 People have decks for everything and have had these decks for years.
-- There's a ton of youtube videos explaining all parts of the app that may confuse you.
-There's also a ton of posts throughout the web that explain more about it.
+- There's a lot of youtube videos explaining all parts of the app that may confuse you.
+There's also a bunch of posts throughout the web that explain more about it.
 - The add-ons can enable so many amazing features.
 You want automatic text-to-speech from Google translate?
 Bam.
 What about automatic furigana when you post Kanji?
 Bam!
 - Once you get going entering sentences, it's the fastest option I found.
 It's very